SINANFIROZ/BookShelf/README.md

 # BookShelf
 BookShelf is a simple webpage for selling books online.
 This repository provides the required HTML code along with CSS code for creating a simple webpage for a book selling webpage with a clean and user-friendly interface.

+If you're cloning this project please make sure that the alignment of the webpage is good and presentable.
+Also make sure that the href tags are properly routed.